Greenland Visa and Passport Requirements

 Greenland is not part of the EU, so EU regulations on free movement do not apply.
 EU nationals have no special entitlement to live and work in Greenland, except residents of Nordic countries (Denmark, Finland, Iceland, Sweden and Norway) who may live, study and work in Greenland without a visa.

-Visitors who wish to explore the glaciers and mountains or visit the national park also require a special permit from the Ministry of Domestic Affairs, Nature and Environment.
+Visitors who wish to explore the glaciers and mountains or visit the national park also require a special permit from the Ministry of Environment and Nature.
 If you are travelling as part of an organised group (eg a cruise), your operator will arrange this.

 A normal Schengen visa is not valid for travel to Greenland.
 Nationals requiring visas for Greenland must have a Schengen visa issued by a Danish mission with the wording 'Valid for Greenland' in the comments section on the visa.